rstriquer/eloquent-logger/README.md

 **IMPORTANT**:

--   This module is not recommended for production use;
+-   This module is not recommended for production use.
+It was built only for DEVELOPMENT environment;
 -   Considering the package writes all queries, it is recommended to keep it turned off, even in a development environment, and turn it on only when performing query improvement work;